andistoev/udacity-blockchain-developer-nanodegree--nd1309/project5-ethereum-real-estate-marketplace-dapp/README.md

 zokrates compute-witness -a 3 9
 ```

-- Copy 'zokrates/verifier.sol' to 'contracts/SquareVerifier.sol' and upgrade its version to 0.5.17
+- Copy 'zokrates/verifier.sol' to 'contracts/SquareVerifier.sol' and upgrade its version to 0.8.5
+- Copy 'proof.json' as 'fake_proof1.json' and change the inputs to generate fake proof which is not causing exception
+- Copy 'proof.json' as 'fake_proof2.json' and change the proof parameters to generate fake proof which is causing
+  exception

 # Project Resources